metno/py-mmd-tools/README.md

 respectively.
 If --dmci-update is not provided, local MMD files will not be pushed to the catalog.

+The results of the `move_data` script will be logged to a file, which by default is named `move_data.log`.
+You can change the filename through the option `--log-file`.
+Due to a bug in pycsw, the file may contain warnings about not found datasets.
+This can be handled by reingesting the MMD files.
+Keep the log file, and get help from a data manager to handle this.

 # Installation

 To avoid problems with conflicting versions, we recommend using the [Conda](